How Laser Peel Work

 Brown spots normally develop on areas of the skin that are most frequently exposed to the sun, such as the face, arms, back and hands.
 This skin discoloration is caused when too much skin pigment, known as melanin, is produced.
 Since they frequently develop in visible locations, many people search for ways to diminish their appearance.
 Although a number of over-the-counter skin creams promise to remove age spots, most of them are ineffective; causing individuals to waste time and money, which can be a frustrating experience.

 At Q Esthetics, we use laser peel in conjunction with PicoSure and IPL to effectively remove brown spots and discoloration.
-If you are tired of feeling self-conscious as a result of brown spots and skin discolouration, please call one of our three convenient clinics to book an appointment for your complimentary consultation.
+If you are tired of feeling self-conscious as a result of brown spots and skin discolouration, please call one of our two convenient clinics to book an appointment for your complimentary consultation.
 We will listen to your concerns and help you determine the most suitable course of action.

 Related Links: Juvederm Fillers, PRP Injections, Laser Resurfacing, Microdermabrasion, Photorejuvenation, Micro Peel